 Huntsville COVID-19 community briefing

-The meeting begins at 12:00 p.m. at the first floor chambers of Huntsville City Hall.

-Huntsville-Madison County EMA Director Jeff Birdwell will be joined by Crestwood Medical Center CEO Dr. Pam Hudson and neurologist and Madison County Medical Society President Dr. Aruna Arora.
+The meeting will begin at noon in the first floor chambers of Huntsville City Hall.
+Huntsville-Madison County EMA Director Jeff Birdwell will be joined by Huntsville Hospital CEO Jeff Samz and Pediatric ER Medical Director at Huntsville Hospital for Women & Children Dr. Jessica Branscome.

-WAFF 48 News will have a live stream of the event at the video above and on our official Facebook page when the meeting begins at noon.
+WAFF 48 News will live stream the briefing in the video above and you can join in on the discussion at our official Facebook page here.

 Copyright 2021 WAFF.
 All rights reserved.